phalcon/documentation/docs/db-models-events.md

-# Model Events (Legacy)
+# Model Events

 - - -

-!!! danger "Deprecated"

-    The string-based model event system (using `fire()` with `model:event` strings and the `Phalcon\Events\Event` object) is **deprecated** as of Phalcon v6.0.
-It will continue to work for backwards compatibility.
-New code should use the **PSR-14 compatible model events** with typed event objects.
-See the [PSR-14 Model Events documentation](db-models-events-psr.md) for the new approach.

 ## Overview

 Models allow you to implement events that will be thrown while performing an insert/update/delete which can be used to define business rules.
-The following are the events supported by [Phalcon\Mvc\Model][mvc-model-query] and their order of execution:
+The following are the events supported by [Phalcon\Mvc\Model][mvc-model-query] and their order of
+execution:

 | Operation     | Name                       | Stop? | Explanation                                                                                           |
 |---------------|----------------------------|:-----:|-------------------------------------------------------------------------------------------------------|